esztergalicz/workshop-gis-with-nosql/README.md

 ## Intorduction

-The aim of this hands-on session is to gain first experience with MongoDB, create basic geo-queries and visualize documents from MongoDB on a webmap (in this case OpenLayers).
-We will use data about pubs in Helsinki, collected from social media (Facebook, Foursquare and Twitter) and OSM.
+The aim of this hands-on session is to gain first experience with [MongoDB](https://www.mongodb.com/), create basic geo-queries and visualize documents from MongoDB on a webmap (in this case [OpenLayers3](http://openlayers.org/)).
+We will use data about pubs in Helsinki, collected from social media (Facebook, Foursquare and Twitter) and OpenStreetMap(OSM).

 > If you want to look up how the data was collected you can follow these links: